 The melody, taken from “The Levee Song,” Johnson believes was adapted by Sinclair because the latter sang that tune as a solo selection as a member of the glee club.²⁵

 John Sinclair graduated in 1904.
 Ten years later, in December 1914, he visited Austin on a business trip, and he was interviewed at UT by The Daily Texan.
 He was “surprised” to find out that his song was still a favorite of the students.
 He spoke about its origins:

 “In 1903 I was closely connected with the musical organizations in the University, being a member of the band, Glee Club and one other musical society.
 Some of the boys got up a show that year which they called the University Minstrel, and they called upon the Glee Club to give a selection.
 We didn’t have anything new or good so we were in a pretty bad fix up to the last minute.
 Mr. Louis Johnson, president of the [Glee] club, came to my room and said I would have to make up a song of some kind, and so it was a case of do or die.”²⁶

 What did Sinclair mean by “do or die?”
 Other interviews and accounts show that Johnson put pressure on him.
-And it wasn’t the first time.
-The previous year, Lewis Johnson had pressured Sinclair to write a song that might become the UT song.
+And allegedly it wasn’t the first time.
+Lewis Johnson claimed that he previously pressured Sinclair to write a song that might become the UT song.
 Lewis Johnson recalled:

 “I went with John Lang to his third-story room [in B Hall], got him stripped down to his BVD’s [underwear], provided plenty of Bull Durham [smoking tobacco] and papers, got myself some magazines, and told him we were up to whatever part of the night it took for him to grind out something.
 Somewhere around 2 a.m. he ground out the verse and chorus to ‘Jolly Students’…” ²⁷